viviandotdev/ObsidianVault/+ Encounters/Core Document.md

 Browser  ARC

-Maintaining the system everyday, you need to spend some time maintaining the system this is light work I think you can do at the end of the day after you finish all your main tasks, morning i think should be for drawing, something fun to do before work that you enjoy
+Maintaining the system everyday, you need to spend some time maintaining the system this is light work I think you can do at the end of the day after you finish all your main tasks, morning i think should be for d**rawing, something fun to do before work that you enjoy** drawing is a creative hobby